Stage Rush TV: Episode 2

 After a year, I finally come from behind the curtain, much like Oz, and get in front of the video camera (eek!).
 I present to you the first episode of Stage Rush TV!
 Every week, I’ll cover any shows or events I’ve been to, weigh in on the week’s Broadway news, and discuss any theater-related topics whirling around in my brain.

-Please excuse the first-time-in-front-of-the-camera nerves.
+camera nerves.
 I promise people, I will get better.
 I’ll also make these videos shorter; we wouldn’t want The Lion King to close before the video ends.

 - How I fell hard for Broadway